DDMAL/Rodan-deployment/README.md

 5. The script will generate an output folder.
 In this folder, you will find `configuration.json` that stores all parameters and machine configurations.
 You will also find `{i}.sh` and `Vagrantfile`.

 6a.
 For testing purposes, copy necessary files into this output folder as explained below.
-Then install Vagrant and run `vagrant up` in the same folder.
+Then install Vagrant and run `vagrant up` in the same folder. ([SSL certificate guide](http://www.akadia.com/services/ssh_test_certificate.html))

 ````
 - Rodan             a folder that stores Rodan code.
-You can git clone https://github.com/DDMAL/Rodan.git
+You can: git clone --recursive https://github.com/DDMAL/Rodan.git
 - v7_7-01273N.zip   Kakadu source code.
 If you do not disable Diva.js, you will need to provide this proprietary package.
 - rodan.crt         SSL certificate for the HTTPS server.
 (Rodan enforces HTTPS.)
 - rodan.key         SSL certificate private key for the HTTPS server.